PEEP's & GEEP's explained

 - Electrical failures

-- the installation of special evacuation lifts
+- Installing specialist evacuation lifts

 Preparing a Personal Emergency Evacuation Plan (PEEP)

-- the disabled person’s movements within the building
+- The individual’s movements throughout the building

-- Designated routes and exits.
+- Existing escape routes and evacuation plans

 Book your Site Survey

 Having the right evacuation chairs installed at the right time in the right place is critical to a successful evacuation.
-As part of a successful evacuation policy/procedure, Safety Chair offer an Evacuation Site Survey to make sure we offer the best solution possible.
+As part of a successful evacuation policy/procedure, Safety Chair offer an Evacuation Site Survey to make sure we offer the best solution possible.Â

 Your site survey will cover: